UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

-In September 2024,  UA HPC Systems will begin transitioning from the now unsupported CentOS 7 operating system to Rocky Linux 9.
+# OS updates pre-announcement

-This update will have a number of impacts, but we are taking steps to minimize disruptions to HPC users
+In September 2024, UA HPC systems will begin transitioning from the now unsupported CentOS 7 operating system to Rocky Linux 9.
+This update will have a number of impacts, but we are taking steps to minimize disruptions to HPC users.

 !!! success "Things to not worry about"